Back to all articles

 Source: The Decision Lab

 You don't always need a person.
-Symbols can do the work for you.
+Symbols carry weight too.

 • The fix: Match the expert to the problem.
-Use a security researcher to promote a VPN.
+A security researcher promoting a VPN beats a celebrity every time.

 Headspace - Science and Experts Headspace - Awards and Recognition

-3. Awards: They prominently display "App of the Day" and "Editor's Choice" awards from the Apple App Store, leveraging Apple’s authority as a tastemaker to validate their quality.
+3. Apple's stamp: "App of the Day" and "Editor's Choice" use Apple's authority to validate theirs.

 See how your site compares